Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

-Very often you will unwrap an object, such as the face example we have been using, and get it 'mostly right' but with parts of the mesh that did not unwrap properly, or are horribly confusing.
+Very often you will unwrap an object, such as the face example we have been using, and get it "mostly right" but with parts of the mesh that did not unwrap properly, or are horribly confusing.
 The picture to the right shows an initial unwrap of the face using the Unwrap from sphere option.
 The issues are with the ear; it is just a mush of UVs, and the neck, it is stretched and folded under.
 Too much work to clean up.